Ozymandros/ERP.Microservices/BICEP_CHANGES_APPLIED.md

 ### Immediately
 1. ✅ Review this document for understanding
-2. ✅ Run Bicep validation: `az bicep validate --file infra/main.bicep`
+2. ✅ Run Bicep validation: `az bicep build --file infra/main.bicep`
 3. ✅ Verify parameters: Check `.env` file has all required variables

 ### Phase 2 (Ready When You Are)